Licorice Pizza

-Licorice Pizza is a 2021 American coming-of-age comedy drama film written and directed by Paul Thomas Anderson.
+Licorice Pizza is a 2021 American coming-of-age comedy drama film written, produced, shot and directed by Paul Thomas Anderson.
 It stars Alana Haim and Cooper Hoffman in their film debuts, alongside an ensemble supporting cast including Sean Penn, Tom Waits, Bradley Cooper, and Benny Safdie.
-Set in 1973, the film follows the relationship between a teen actor (Hoffman) and a directionless young woman (Haim).
+Set in 1973, the film follows the relationship between a teen actor (Hoffman) and a young woman (Haim).

 The film was released in the United States in select theaters on November 26, 2021, followed by a wide release on December 25.
 Though it grossed $33.3 million against its $40 million production budget, the film was acclaimed by critics and received three nominations at the 94th Academy Awards: Best Picture, Best Director, and Best Original Screenplay, making it Metro-Goldwyn-Mayer's first fully produced, marketed, and distributed film to be nominated for Best Picture since Rain Man in 1988.
 Among its many other nominations and awards, it received three awards from the National Board of Review (including Best Film), was named one of the best films of 2021 by the American Film Institute, received four nominations at the 79th Golden Globe Awards (including Best Motion Picture – Musical or Comedy), and won the BAFTA Award for Best Original Screenplay.